Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: The Belyi Curve Associated to an Adinkra Chromotopology

-Using the classification of Adinkra chromotopologies in terms of error correcting codes from \cite{Doran:2011} discussed in section \ref{sec:RevAd}, we refer to an an Adinkra chromotopology obtained from quotienting the colored $N$-cube by $k$-dimensional doubly even code as an $(N,k)$ Adinkra chromotopology, $A_{(N,k)}$.
-Note that for a given $N$ and $k$ there may be more than one distinct chromotopology.
-That is, two $(N,k)$ Adinkra chromotopologies, \AN and $\tilde{A}_{(N,k)}$, may not be equivalent as chromotopologies, but they will have equivalent topologies. \AN has $2^{N-k}$ vertices, $2^{N-k-1}$ white vertices and $2^{N-k-1}$ black vertices.
-There are $d=N2^{N-k-1}$ edges since there is a unique edge of a given color coming out of every white vertex and $N$ total colors.
-Let $X_{(N,k)}$ be the Riemann surface in the Belyi pair associated to $A_{(N,k)}$.
+A dessin naturally defines a Belyi map, namely the map that sends the white vertices to $0$, the black vertices to $1$, the edges to the interval $(0,1)$, and each face to $\mathbb{C}\mathbb{P}^1- [0,1]$, with the center of each face being mapped to $\infty$.
+In the other direction, given a Belyi pair, we obtain a dessin by taking for the embedded graph $\mathcal{D}$ the pre-image of $[0,1]$.
+The white vertices are given by the fiber over $0$, the black vertices are given by the fiber over $1$, and the edges are given by the pre-images of the open interval $(0,1)$.
+This shows that every chromotopology with a rainbow determines a Belyi pair.
+For more details, the reader is encouraged to consult \cite{Girondo:Text}.

-\begin{proposition} $X_{(N,k)}$ has genus $g=1+2^{N-k-3}(N-4)$, for $N\geq 2$.
-Furthermore, for $1\leq N \leq 3$ there are no doubly even codes and $X_{(N,0)}$ has genus $0$. \end{proposition} \begin{proof} By the Grothendieck correspondence a Belyi pair is equivalent to a Dessins d'enfants.
-Therefore the graph $A_{(N,k)}$ together with the $2$-faces gives a cellular decomposition of $X_{(N,k)}$.
-We already know the number of vertices and edges in $A_{(N,k)}$, which gives us the number of $0$-cells and $1$-cells of the cellular decomposition of $X_{(N,k)}$.
-We now just need to determine the number of $2$-cells, and then we can compute the Euler characteristic and compare to the genus.
+Using the classification of Adinkra chromotopologies, given in \cite{Doran:2011} and discussed in Section \ref{sec:RevAd}, we refer to an an Adinkra chromotopology obtained from quotienting the colored $N$-cube by a $k$-dimensional doubly even code as an $(N,k)$ \emph{Adinkra chromotopology}.
+We denote the set of all such chromotopolgies by $\mathcal{A}_{(N,k)}$.
+Note that for a given $N$ and $k$ there may be more than one chromotopology.
+In particular, two elements of $\mathcal{A}_{(N,k)}$ will not be equivalent as chromotopologies if they are quotients of the $N$-cube by permutationally inequivalent codes \cite{Doran:2011}.